 Gideon Young is from Connecticut.
 A member of the Carolina African American Writers’ Collective and the Carrboro Poets Council, his poetry has appeared in Backbone Press, Carve Magazine, Haibun Today, Modern Haiku, Obsidian: Literature in the African Diaspora, Spillway, The Long River Review, The North Carolina Literary Review, Sons & Daughters Literary Journal, The White Elephant, Wild Plum Haiku, Black Gold: An Anthology of Black Poetry, World Enough Writers Coffee Anthology, and The Elizabeth Keckley Reader: A Determined Life, Vol. II.
 Gideon is a co-author of One Window’s Light: A Collection of Haiku, published by Unicorn Press, 2017, winner of the Haiku Society of America Merit Award for Best Anthology.
 Gideon earned a Bachelor’s in Literature from the University of Connecticut and a Master’s Degree in Teaching: Elementary Education from North Carolina State University.
-He is a Teaching Fellow for A+ Schools of North Carolina, a K-12 Literacy Specialist, and former Title 1 Elementary School Reading Teacher, and Stay-at-Home Dad.
+He is a Teaching Fellow for A+ Schools of North Carolina, a K-12 Literacy Specialist, former Title 1 Elementary School Reading Teacher, and Stay-at-Home Dad.
 He lives in Chapel Hill, NC with his wife and daughter and son.

 I am available for: Writing Workshops for Adults and Students, Workshops for Educators on Arts Integration, Poetry Readings, and More!